 The most wonderful time for brands

 ‘Tis the season for corporate/retail brands to perpetuate the Christmas brand.
 No other holiday is embraced more by brands than Christmas.
-According to Pew Research, consumers’ least favorite part of Christmas is commercialism and materialism.
-Yet, every major retail brand tries to capture the hearts of consumers with the spirit of Christmas and end with a profitable year.
+According to Pew Research, consumers’ least favourite part of Christmas is commercialism and materialism.
+Yet, every major retail brand tries to capture consumers’ hearts with the spirit of Christmas and end with a profitable year.
 In the UK, Christmas adverts are like the Super Bowl in the US.
-Every year, John Lewis, Sainsbury, Marks & Spence, Boots, Tesco, Heathrow, and others compete for the honor of the best holiday advert – every year the stakes seem to get higher.
+Every year, John Lewis, Sainsbury, Marks & Spence, Boots, Tesco, Heathrow, and others compete to honour the best holiday advert – every year, the stakes seem to get higher.
 Christmas is no longer seen as just a religious holiday but as a joyous time to spend with family and friends.
 In fact, 80% of non-Christians will celebrate the holiday season.
 The Christmas brand has a lot to do with this fact.

 Evolution of Christmas

 In the fourth century, the Christian church declared a winter holiday to celebrate the birth of Jesus Christ.
 The holiday was combined with other already established solstice celebrations.
-It wasn’t until the 1800’s that Christmas transformed into a family and children-centric ritual with the introduction of jolly-old St. Nicholas.
-In the 1840’s, the first Christmas-tree appeared in North America.
-Alongside this tradition was the Jewish Hanukkah celebration which evolved into the festival of lights.
-As the religious connotations of these holidays fade, the celebrations have become more secular and inclusive with core values of the Christmas brand based on peace, goodwill to others, charity, and a hope that goodness will prevail.
+It wasn’t until the 1800’s that Christmas transformed into a family and children-centric ritual with jolly-old St. Nicholas’s introduction.
+In the 1840s, the first Christmas-tree appeared in North America.
+Alongside this tradition was the Jewish Hanukkah celebration, which evolved into the festival of lights.
+As these holidays’ religious connotations fade, the celebrations have become more secular and inclusive with core values of the Christmas brand based on peace, goodwill to others, charity, and hope that goodness will prevail.

 The Spirit of Christmas